vporton/wikipedia-upload/README.md

 ## Usage

-Open the uploaded hash (also stored in `uploads.log` in the current directory) to view.
+Open the uploaded hash (also stored in `uploads.log` in the current directory or location specified by `-L` option) to view.

 It has two buttons "Open article" and "Search".
 Search performs set intersection of indexes for typed words (searching subwords is not supported).
 Each index contains all